achihuahua22/Alex-Harris-Capstone/README.md

 Methods
 ### Communication Protocols
 While there are many communication protocols used in laboratory equipment, a few come up most often when looking at the back of devices in labs around my university.
 Some of these include:
-•	RS232
+-RS232
-•	CAN (CAN-FD, etc.)
+-CAN (CAN-FD, etc.)
-•	GPIB
+-GPIB
-•	USB
+-USB
-•	UART
+-UART
-•	HPIB
+-HPIB
-•	Ethernet
+-Ethernet

 Obviously, it is not possible to develop a device to encompass every existing communication protocol, so I chose three that were most necessary to our SDL and were most feasible with the constraint of a Raspberry Pi powered device.
 The three protocols I chose were RS232, UART, and GPIB.
 I chose each of these for the following reasons:
 #### UART